-In connection with the transaction, ETP issued 100 Class I units.
 The Class I units are generally entitled to: (i) pro rata allocations of gross income or gain until the aggregate amount of such items allocated to the holders of the Class I units for the current taxable period and all previous taxable periods is equal to the cumulative amount of all distributions made to the holders of the Class I units and (ii) after making cash distributions to Class H units, any additional available cash deemed to be either operating surplus or capital surplus with respect to any quarter will be distributed to the Class I units in an amount equal to the excess of the distribution amount set forth in our Partnership Agreement, as amended, (the "Partnership Agreement") for such quarter over the cumulative amount of available cash previously distributed commencing with the quarter ending March 31, 2015 until the quarter ending December 31, 2016.
-The impact of (i) the IDR subsidy adjustments and (ii) the Class I Unit distributions, along with the currently effective IDR subsidies, is included in the table below under "Quarterly Distributions of Available Cash."
+The impact of (i) the IDR subsidy adjustments and (ii) the Class I Unit distributions, along with the currently effective IDR subsidies, is included in the table below under "Incentive Distribution Right Subsidies."